The Song of the Blood-Red Flower: Plot summary

 Olof Koskela is a tramp and a logger who has the power to charm one woman after another.
-He is the son of a farmer who, leaves home after an argument with his father and settles down with a group of log drivers.
+He is the son of a farmer who leaves home after an argument with his father and settles down with a group of log drivers.
 As he travels along the stream of logs on the River Kohiseva, Olof always charms the most beautiful girl in every village.
 Olof does not call his charming girls real names, but invents descriptive nicknames such as Clematis, Gazelle, Daisy and Rowan.
 However, he always forgets his love when moving to a new place.
 Olof exudes emotion at every moment: “Only while we are young, only while the flood of youth runs free and bright in our veins can we be happy.
 And they are the greatest who dare to demand their share of life in full, to plunge unafraid into the waters, letting the waves break on their temples and life's salt flood wash their cheeks.”

 Faced with the proud and difficult-to-reach Kyllikki of the Moisio House, Olof can't leave her.
 He asks host of Moisio for permission to marry Kyllikki, but the request is denied.
 Olof continues his journey and seduces a few more women, but he repeatedly misses Kyllikki.
-The becomes unbearable and Olof returns to Kyllikki.
+The separation becomes unbearable and Olof returns to Kyllikki.
 This time they get married.
 Olof does not want to start cultivating the inheritance of his family, but decides to start over as a land filler.
 They build their own house and clear fields.
 In time, Kyllikki will also become pregnant.
 However, Olof does not think he has a more light-hearted life and is in great pain as he knows that Kyllikki is still suffering from his old adventures.
 Olof begins to examine himself until, at the end of the book, he reconciles with his past.
 Once a young tramp, he has grown into a responsible and aware member of society.